hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

 -   `format` (string) - Either "ovf", "ova" or "vmx", this specifies the output format of the exported virtual machine.
 This defaults to "ovf".
     Before using this option, you need to install `ovftool`.
+This option works currently only with option remote_type set to "esx5".

 ### VNC port discovery